HOW TO GET LEGAL & OTHER RESOURCES

 I have two types of insurance, liability and equipment insurance.

-Liability insures helps cover me if someone falls in my studio or something were to go wrong at a wedding venue, etc. I personally use Auto-Owners Insurance aka Southern Owners Insurance.
+Liability insurance helps cover me if someone falls in my studio or something were to go wrong at a wedding venue, etc. I personally use Auto-Owners Insurance aka Southern Owners Insurance.
 They write my policy through Donovan & Abercrombie.
 I pay about $138 a year.

 I am a member of the Professional Photographer's Association and they have a company that provides "free" equipment insurance for it's members, but it's soooo crappy, that I pay for Mercer's insurance, listed above.